hasseily/Deathlord-Relorded/README.md

 # Deathlord Relorded

 Deathlord... the infamous Apple 2 RPG of 1987.
 Too tough for many, just the right level of sadistic extremism for others.
-But always interesting!
+But with brilliant dungeon design, and always interesting!
 It is time to relord Deathlord, make it more accessible, better looking, and in the process fix a few bugs.
+And make sure you never need to "save scum".
+Play, save, backup obviously.
+But never retry a dozen times something to get a good result.
+This means that magic pools always give you stats increase, search never fails, and monsters never level drain you.
+It'll still be tough as nails, it's Deathlord after all.
+But it will never force you to reload to get a better outcome, something every player had to constantly do in the original game.

 This app requires a 1920x1080 display, DirectX 12, Windows 10 x64, with working sound.
 Fork on GitHub or contact me for other builds, but the DirectX 12 requirement is set in stone, sorry.